jbritain/jbritain/README.md

 - JavaScript, with frameworks such as React and Svelte
 - Python, as a general purpose language
 - Game development in Godot
+- 32 bit ARM assembly (for some reason)

 ### You can contact me on